scott-whitworth/space_genetics/README.md

 2020: Matthew, Noah, Andrew, Jeremy
 2021: Cassie, Trevor
 Pulled from: https://github.com/scott-whitworth/Didymos-optimization on 6/7/2021

-The following is pulled in data and will need to be updated.

-<h1>DART Mission Optimization Project</h1>
+<h1>Multi-Objective Optimization Project</h1>
-<i>Last updated: August 6th, 2020</i>
+<i>Last updated: August 5th, 2021</i>

 <h2>Project Background & Current Objective</h2>

   NASA's Double Asteroid Redirection Test (DART) mission involves having the spacecraft perform a kinetic impact to change the orbital trajectory of Dimorphos around the parent body, Didymos.
 The spacecraft to be used is fitted with a NEXT ion thruster though is not required to hit the target but rather be used as a technical demonstration.
 For the previous project, the goal was to find an optimal trajectory using the thruster that would result in a greater difference in velocity with the target to make for a more effective change in Dimorphos' orbit.
-For the summer of 2021, the new goal is to attempt to optimize the program so that the spacecraft can instead perform a soft landing on the asteroid.
+For the summer of 2021, the new goal is to attempt to optimize the program so that the spacecraft can instead perform a soft landing on the asteroid (similar to the OSIRIS-REx mission), while still being optimized to handle a DART mission.

-  Currently, the tools for finding the best trajectory is utilizing a genetic algorithm that uses Nvidia's CUDA platform to optimize parameters that leads to both hitting the asteriod and maximizing the velocity difference.
-At this stage of development the focus is to use the refined genetic algorithm to optimize the cost function to work for a soft landing instead of a crash into the asteroid.
+  To find the best trajectory, the program utilizes a multi-objective genetic algorithm which takes advantage of Nvidia's CUDA platform to optimize parameters which lead to landing the spacecraft on the asteroid.
+At this stage of development, the focus is to update the genetic algorithm to optimize the position and velocity of the spacecraft in reference to the asteroid.

   Parameters being optimizing are the following
   | Variable Name               | Units    	  | Description                                                                                                                                                |   	|